 This black and white photo was published in New Outlook for the Blind in September 1967.The picture is of a preschooler boy who is blind and his teacher.
-The teacher is behind him smiling and she is bent over so that she can hold both his hands as he walks.
+The teacher is behind him smiling and she is bent over.
+She is holding both of his hands as he walks.
 His head is bent down and she is holding his hands above his shoulders.

 This was thirty years before orientation and mobility (O&M) was listed in the Individuals with Disabilities Education Act (IDEA) Part B (1997) as an essential support for children in preschool who are blind or visually impaired.

 Why is the sighted teacher being led by the blind preschool student?
 He can’t see where they are going.
 He shouldn’t be the leader because he has no tactile path information.
-In fact, by grasping the child by both hands, he is exposed to further risk, because he has no way to protect his body with his arms.
-Yet, this, sadly, is not an outdated preschool human guide method.
-A week ago I witnessed an O&M specialist using this same ‘guiding’ technique with a blind preschool boy.
+In fact, by grasping the child by both hands, she is exposing him to further risk, because he has no way to protect his body at all.
+Yet, this is not an outdated preschool human guide method.
+A week ago, I witnessed an O&M specialist using this same ‘guiding’ technique with a blind preschool boy.

-In the opinion of his instructor, holding the cane briefly during O&M lessons put him on the road to one day becoming a terrific cane user.
-His teacher indicated that the fact that the rod-shaped cane was not yet providing him with safety was not a problem, because for his age; it was an “acceptable outcome”
+His O&M instructor told me that his learning to hold the rod-cane briefly during O&M lessons put him on the road to one day becoming a terrific cane user.
+She indicated that the fact that the rod-shaped cane was not yet providing him with safety was not a problem, because for his age; it was an “acceptable outcome”.

-- Why do O&M specialists suggest, that nothing can be done until blind babies grow up and finally learn to swing a rod-shaped cane for safety?
+Why do we look at blind three-year-old children and say, they are not motivated, even when we all watch them routinely walk into walls, fall down the stairs and trip over obstacles?
+Why are O&M specialists taught that nothing can be done or needs to be done to prevent harmful collisions of blind toddlers until these blind babies grow up and finally learn to swing a rod-shaped cane for safety?

 How far can they go?